 A preventable Python packaging peeve

-Tuesday 9 February 2010This is over 14 years old.
+Tuesday 9 February 2010This is close to 15 years old.
 Be careful.

 Python packaging is a common theme on which to complain, and rightly so.
 It’s no one’s first love, so it tends not to get the devoted attention of say, Numpy.
 And it’s a hard problem to solve well.
 So we have a mish-mash of tools that each do about 75% of the job.